brianhigh/shiny-leaflet-superzip-example/doc/shiny-setup-notes.md

 docker-machine --storage-path c:\docker\machine env dev
 ```

-Run the commands shown with “env”.
+Run the commands shown with `env`.
 Note the address and port number for
 the machine.
 You will need it later.

 Later, if you want to start your machine after you have shut it down or